Data-Intensive Research Conference

 • Early life conditions and later life outcomes

-• Later life-course population trends
+• Life-course population trends

 • Place-based conditions and policy impacts